iRobot’s CEO defends Roomba home mapping as privacy concerns arise

 iRobot CEO Colin Angle has been talking about his company’s plans to map user homes with the Roomba for a while now, but a recently published Reuters interview has raised a number of new privacy concerns.
 Of particular note is a bit where the executive speculates that the company “could reach a deal to sell its maps to one or more of the Big Three [Amazon, Apple, Google] in the next couple of years.”

-The pushback appear to have caught the company a bit off-guard, surfacing from an interview conducted back in May. iRobot has been perfectly upfront of about its plans to push Roomba’s mapping technology as the company works to make the robotic vacuum a key part of the connected home — but the notion of selling maps of users’ home to the highest bidding third-party is understandably concerning to privacy advocates.
+The pushback appears to have caught the company a bit off-guard, surfacing from an interview conducted back in May. iRobot has been perfectly upfront of about its plans to push Roomba’s mapping technology as the company works to make the robotic vacuum a key part of the connected home — but the notion of selling maps of users’ home to the highest bidding third-party is understandably concerning to privacy advocates.

 Asked about its plans, the company offered comment from Angle, reiterating the original story’s assertion that the mapping is still opt-in. “iRobot takes [the] privacy and security of its customers very seriously,” Angle said in the statement given to TechCrunch.
 “We will always ask your permission to even store map data.”